 Samsung Galaxy S22 Ultra 5G was the latest S series which comes with S Pen built into the phone’s body.
 The device features a 6.8-inch Edge QHD+ Dynamic AMOLED 2X display with a 120Hz adaptive refresh rate.
-It is powered by Qualcomm Snapdragon 8 Gen 1 coupled with 12GB RAM.
+It is powered by Qualcomm Snapdragon 8 Gen 1 and 12GB RAM.

 On this page, we will guide you on how to root the Samsung Galaxy S22 Ultra 5G without the TWRP Recovery.
-To flash the rooting file, you need to first unlock the bootloader on your device.
+To flash the rooting file, you must first unlock your device’s bootloader.

 In order to root, you will require to download the patched image file from Magisk Manager and flash it.
 It’s worth mentioning that your Galaxy S22 Ultra 5G device bootloader should be unlocked at first.
 Without the bootloader unlocking, it’s not possible to enable root access on your phone.
 By rooting your handset, you will get a superuser or administrator control on your system over system apps and subsystems.